TREEcg/SmartDataStreams-Spec/README.md

 ## Acknowledgements

-This work is financed by the SEMIC programme of the European Commission.
+This work is financed by the SEMIC programme of the European Commission and the Flemish Smart Data Space project